fabianheussner/nuxt-portfolio/content/work.md

 ::stage-work
 ---
 subline: I translate intents to interfaces.
-title: I'd the chance to work on a variety of features and services.
+title: I had the chance to work on a variety of features and services.
 primaryLabel: Discover process
 primaryLink: /about
 ---